fortrabbit/blog/about-new-online-text-editors.md

 ---
 title: Online text editors
 author: fl
-excerpt: Web IDEs everywhere!
+intro: Web IDEs everywhere!
 Are they any good?
 What's the buzz?
 created: 2012-08-07
 tag:
   - opinion